 When most people think of Disney World, they automatically think of The Magic Kingdom!
 It’s no wonder since it is probably the most iconic place in Disney World.
 It’s where it all started.

-Walt Disney Productions began construction on the entire resort in 1967, right after the passing of Walt Disney himself.
+Walt Disney Productions began construction of Magic Kingdom park in 1967, right after the passing of Walt Disney himself.

 Essentially the idea was to build a world even larger and more astounding than the original Disneyland in California.
 A feat which they have certainly attained.